Psychographics can be best described as a science that studies how

 group analysis it can be used

-environments.
-As a tool in Communication Psychology, it helps
+environments, etc. As a tool in Communication Psychology,

 positively or negatively; where their psychological, emotional and even

-to use in refining communication efforts, psychographics and psychodynamics
+to use in refining communication efforts, psychographics, which

 The science as we know it today was developed in the 1960s

 by Arnold Mitchell at Stanford Research Institute in California.
 Originating from his